The Oak Ridge Boys: 1974–1986

 The doo-wop-style title track from Bobbie Sue, their eighth album, was another crossover hit, reaching number one on the country chart and number 12 on the pop chart.
-That album also spawned the group's first U.S.-released music video, for their minor hit "So Fine".
+That album also spawned the group's first domestic music video, for their minor hit "So Fine".
 (A video was made for "Easy", from the Y'all Come Back Saloon album, but was never released in the U.S.) The group also recorded one of their biggest sellers, The Oak Ridge Boys Christmas, featuring their smash hit "Thank God for Kids" in 1982.
 An all-pop outing, their ninth album, American Made, released in January of 1983, and the hits continued.
 The title track was used as a TV advertisement for Miller Beer, although the Oaks did not sing in the advertisement.

 Their new MCA contract was among the biggest of its era in the music industry, with three new albums over the next four years.
 The late-1983 Deliver provided two hit singles, one of which was their last major hit.
 "I Guess It Never Hurts to Hurt Sometimes", was written by Randy VanWarmer, best known for his soft rock classic "Just When I Needed You Most".
 They paused for a compilation, Greatest Hits 2, in 1984.
 Unlike their first, Volume Two included two new songs, "Everyday" and "Make My Life With You", both of which became number-one hits.

 In 1985, they released their 11th album, Step on Out, the title cut of which was written by ex-Byrd Chris Hillman.
 Although it was a hit, Step On Out was their first ABC/MCA album to indicate declining sales, despite the success of the lead single, "Little Things".
 After "Little Things," only a few of their hit songs in the coming years matched the quality of their earlier work; the others, regardless of chart position, made little to no impact.
 In 1986, the group put out a top-10 album, Seasons, which brought with it two minor hit singles (one of them written by Kix Brooks, and the more successful of the two by Orleans members Larry Hoppen and John Hall), as well as a second holiday album, which did not match the popularity of their first.